 Legal review / comments

-Reviewed by: MEK Date: 6/22/15#
+Reviewed by: MEK Date: 6/22/15

 The City Council has the authority to authorize the City’s participation with Metro in an intergovernmental agreement pertaining to the Solid Waste Community-Enhancement Program and to authorize a standing committee to implement requirements of the agreed upon IGA.
 The Resolution is approved as to form.